 For popular documents, sorting is available by unique viewers or total views.

 Shows the hourly trend of visits to the site over the last 7 days, last 30 days, and last 90 days for the viewer's local time zone.
 Darker shades on the chart refer to time slots when there are more views on the content in the site.
 Use this map to determine to best time to post news and big announcements.

 Shows the distribution of visits to the sites' content organized by the platform (desktop, mobile web, mobile app, tablet.
 This data is available for the last 7 days, last 30 days, and last 90 days.

 This report is generated based on "user agent" headers which are part of the received metadata when a user visits any site content.

 Export site usage data in excel file

 Site owners can export the 90-days site usage data in an excel file by going to the download button on site usage page.
-Select the button to download 90-days data for unique viewers, site visits, average time spent per user, popular platforms and site traffic.
+Select the button to download 90-days data for unique viewers, site visits, popular platforms and site traffic.
 For popular content on the site (news posts, documents and pages) the report will be for last 7 days.

 To export a site usage report, select the download icon near the right hand corner of the page:

 The site usage report download does not include data for Shared with external users in the report.